bparsons/ec2-init/README.md

-# Initialize Amazon EC2 Arch Linux Instance
+# Initialize Amazon EC2 Linux Instance

-This script is meant to run on boot of an Arch Linux Amazon EC2 server image.
+This script is meant to run on boot of an Amazon EC2 linux image.

 It creates or updates the hostname and root ssh access keys upon boot.